what is wabi-sabi? principles of wabi-sabi design

 wabi sabi style house — image courtesy of Paula Parot

-what is wabi-sabi design?
+what is wabi-sabi design style?

 wabi-sabi is deeply ingrained in japanese culture, so it can be difficult to define its meaning in just a few words.